TASI Lectures on Inflation

 \subsubsection{Polarization via Thomson Scattering}

-Thomson scattering between electrons and photons produces a simple relationship between temperature anisotropy and polarization.
-If a free electron `sees' an incident radiation pattern that is isotropic, then the outgoing radiation remains unpolarized because orthogonal polarization directions cancel out.
-However, if the incoming radiation field has a quadrupole component, a net linear polarization is generated via Thomson scattering (see Fig.~\ref{fig:pol}).
-A quadrupole moment in the radiation field is generated when photons decouple from the electrons and protons just before recombination.
-Hence linear polarization results from the velocities of electrons and protons on scales smaller than the photon diffusion length scale.
-Since both the velocity field and the temperature anisotropies are created by primordial density fluctuations, a component of the polarization should be correlated with the temperature anisotropy.
+Let us see how polarization is generated by the scattering between photons and free electrons.
+If the incident radiation pattern is isotropic (in the rest frame of the electron), then the outgoing radiation remains unpolarized because orthogonal polarization directions cancel out.
+A net linear polarization only arises if the incoming radiation field has a quadrupole component (see Fig.~\ref{fig:pol}).
+Such a quadrupole moment is generated when photons decouple from the electrons and protons just before recombination.
+Since the temperature anisotropies are created by primordial density fluctuations, a component of the polarization should be correlated with the temperature anisotropy.